 “Wherein John Zorn, avant jazz classical jack mastereverything genius type, takes on a few of Ennio Morricone‘s soundtrack epics, succeeds in rearranging the molecules in my then psychedelicized brain, to entirely positive effect.
 Because it was 1985 and the world needed fracturing, eviscerating, disassembling, rearranging.
 And it got me seeing the movies again.
 The Big Gundown indeed.”
 (Philip Random)

 “The first time I heard Wayne (eventually Jayne) County’s Man Enough to be a Woman was at a punk bash, 1979 sometime.
-It showed up on a mixtape* somewhere in and around the Buzzcocks, the Ramones, Devo, maybe some Kinks.
+It showed up on a mixtape somewhere in and around the Buzzcocks, the Ramones, Devo, maybe some Kinks.
 It was that kind of scene.
 I didn’t even like punk rock (yet), but the parties were always good.
 So here’s a hint, kids.
-If the party’s good, the music is too, in spite of what you’re so called ‘taste’, is telling you, because if you’re anything like me, your taste is shit until you’re at least twenty-one.
-But anyway, Wayne County and the Electric Chairs weren’t even punk really, just loud and proud and defiantly brave rock and roll tearing glamorous scars into the fabric of reality. *There was also some Abba on that mixtape.”
+If the party’s good, the music is too, in spite of what your so called ‘taste’ may be telling you, because if you’re anything like me, your taste will be shit until you’re at least twenty-one.
+But anyway, Wayne County and the Electric Chairs weren’t even punk really, just loud and proud and defiantly brave rock and roll tearing glamorous scars into the fabric of reality.
+There was also some Abba on that mixtape.
+I was wrong about them, too, for a long while.”

 “A hell of a song from a hell of a band that, for whatever reason, didn’t rise up and become insanely huge.
 Their first album in particular managed to be heavy and cool and entirely necessary without really sounding like anything anybody else was doing at the time.
 Which was perhaps the problem.
 Sons of Freedom were unique … in 1988 anyway.
 The biz just didn’t know what to do with them.
 Jump ahead three or five years and I suspect things would have played out differently.
 But then I would’ve been denied Alice Henderson when I needed it.
 Winter of 1988 into 89.
 Did it ever stop raining bullshit?
 Only when the music played.”
 (Philip Random)